zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide200.md

-Integrating Instant App, QnA and web channel in the CafeteriaAssistance Bot
+Integrating Instant App and Web channel in the CafeteriaAssistance Bot
 ===========================================================================
 ### Objective

 - Adding Instant App feature to the Bot.
-- Adding QnA feature in the Bot
 - Integrate the Bot with Web Page

 ### Features Overview